henke96/router/linux/README.md

 ## Prepare Linux Build
-1. Install dependencies: sudo apt install make flex bison libelf-dev libssl-dev
+1. Install dependencies: sudo apt install make flex bison libelf-dev
 2. Check linux.config for what version of Linux and LLVM to use.
 3. Download Linux from https://www.kernel.org/pub/linux/kernel/ and extract it under this folder.
    Alternatively, clone https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git and checkout the correct version.